sunbird-specs/QuML/v1/question.md

 4. ‘unknown’ - no assertion on the state of completion can be made.

 #### Body
-Question body contains the text, graphics, media objects and interactions that describe the question’s content and information about how it is structured.
-The body is presented by combining it with stylesheet and/or internationalization information, either explicitly or implicitly using the default style rules of the QML player.
+Body contains the text, graphics, media objects and interactions that describe the question’s content and information about how it is structured.
+The body is presented by combining it with stylesheet and/or internationalization information, either explicitly or implicitly using the default style rules of the QuML player.

+Body is presented to the student when the associated question session is in the *interacting* state.
+In this state, the student must be able to interact with each of the visible interactions and therefore set or update the values of the associated response variables.

+The body may be presented to the student when the question session is in the *finished* or *review* state.
+In these states, although the student’s responses should be visible, the interactions or the setting and/or updating the values of the associated response variables must be disabled.

+Finally, the body may be presented to the student in the *solution* state, in which case the correct values of the response variables must be visible and the associated interactions and/or response variable updates disabled.

 The structural elements of the item body are taken from HTML with the following restrictions:
 - It should contian only **structural, media and input HTML elements**.
 Structural elements include \<div>, \<span>, \<ul> and \<li>.
 Media html elements are img, audio and video elements.
 Input html elements are text input, text area, select, options, checkbox, radio buttons, file upload and canvas elements.
-- It should not contain a **\<form> element**
+- It should not contain **\<form> element**
 - It should not have any **javascript code**, i.e. \<script> elements or onXYZ (onClick, etc) for HTML elements should not be used
 - It should not have any **javascript import statements**
 - It should not have any **css import statements**

 In addition to the standard HTML elements and attributes, the specification allows the following in the question body:
-- Usage for “data-” attributes to specify the interactions on HTML elements, bind response variables to the interactions, use asset, template and i18n variables.
+- Usage for “data-” attributes to specify the interactions on HTML elements, bind response variables to the interactions, use template and i18n variables.
 - Usage of standard style classes defined by the specificaiton.
-QML players should provide implementation for the defined classes.
+QuML players should provide implementation for the defined classes.

 Body:
 ```